 The fierce waters around the mouth of the Columbia River thwarted explorers for hundreds of years.
-Winter storms halted the famous Corps of Discovery in 1805, and hundreds of ships since then have met their end navigating through the treacherously shallow, shifting river channels.
+Winter storms halted the famous Corps of Discovery in 1805, and hundreds of ships have met their end navigating the treacherously shallow and shifting river channels.
 Jutting out as a long, narrow arm into the unpredictable “Graveyard of the Pacific” to the west and north and the Columbia to the south, Washington’s Long Beach Peninsula shouldn’t be as welcoming as it is.

 And yet, with its tidal flats and marshes, and 28 miles of wide, sandy beaches backed by dunes and forested lakes, the peninsula has been a hub of tourism for well over 100 years.
 Vacationers from Seattle and Portland would travel by steamer, stagecoach and railroad each summer to relax and play on the longest continuous beach in the continental United States.